-1. What sailboat manuever causes it to become the giveway vessel to a power vessel?
+1. What sailing vessel manuever causes it to become the "giveway" vessel to a power vessel?

-2. When is a sailboat considered a power boat?
+2. When is a sailing vessel considered a power boat?

 3. Name two NJ saltwater waterways where PWC's are barred from ever enterring?

-4. What are the speed limits for Raritan Bay, Lake Hopatcong, and Greenwood Lake ( NJ & NY halves)?
+4. What are the speed limits for Raritan Bay, Lake Hopatcong, and Greenwood Lake ( NJ & NY waters)?

 5. What side of the vessel is the green running light on?

-6. Typical NJ weather patterns come from what direction?
+6. Typical NJ weather patterns come from what compass direction?

 7. What is the desired tongue weight of your trailer?

 8. Are compasses and charts required on vessels in NJ or NY waters?

 9. What is the minimum sized vessel where a VHF radio is required?